Wellbeing & Research

-Thoughtless awareness, also known as mental silence, is the basis of good mental health and wellbeing.
+Thoughtless awareness meditation, also known as mental silence, is the basis of good mental, emotional and physical wellbeing.
 Sahaja Yoga meditation provides this experience.

 A study conducted in Australia of almost 350 long term Sahaja Yoga meditators, shows that 79% of this group experience thoughtless awareness for a few minutes or more everyday with 42% experiencing this thoughtless awareness several times a day.
 It was found that those who experienced thoughtless awareness for even once a day, had a significantly higher mental health score than the national average.

 The results of another 8 week clinical study conducted by researchers as part of Sydney University’s Meditation Research Programme, focused on the effects of thoughtless awareness on workplace stress.
 It showed the effects of Sahaja Yoga meditation compared to simple relaxation techniques and no treatment.
 It was found that Sahaja Yoga Meditation had significantly more effect on depressive symptoms, anxiety and work stress as compared to simple relaxation.
 People who had no intervention became worse over time.

 Another study conducted in Australia by the same group with 26 children, aged 4-12 years, and their parents found that after 6 weeks of Sahaja Yoga Meditation instruction twice a week, significant improvements in ADHD symptoms, self-esteem and parent-child relationships were reported.

 Meditate for 10 minutes a day